pyvista/pyvista/doc/user-guide/data_model.rst

 These point meshes all contain three points and are effecively identical.
-Let's show this by accessing the underlying points array from the mesh, which is represented as a :class:`pyvista_ndarray`
+Let's show this by accessing the underlying points array from the mesh, which is represented as a :class:`pyvista.pyvista_ndarray`

 .. jupyter-execute::